- Full title is Aquaman and the Lost Kingdom

 As for newcomers, Pose star Indya Moore has signed up to play Karshon, a (traditionally evil) human/shark hybrid from DC comics who's definitely not to be confused with The Suicide Squad's King Shark.

-And given Pilou Asbæk’s history as a bad guy in Game of Thrones, we think it’s likely his role in the Aquaman 2 cast (reported by Deadline but yet to be officially confirmed) will skew more towards the dark side than the light.
+And given Pilou Asbæk’s history as a bad guy in Game of Thrones, we think it’s likely his as-yet-unconfirmed role in the Aquaman 2 cast (reported by Deadline ) will skew more towards the dark side than the light.
+Fans are speculating that he'll be playing Mongo, tyrannical ruler of the city of Necrus, an underwater rival to Atlantis that's likely to be integral to the Aquaman 2 story.
+The fact that Necrus was the production title of the movie would appear to be a particularly big giveaway.

 “I think the second one is a little bit more serious, a little bit more relevant in the world we are living in today,” Wan teased at DC’s virtual FanDome event in August 2020 (via Deadline).
 “I think that’s where it wants to go.”

 What does all this mean for Arthur Curry now that he’s donned Aquaman’s classic gold and green armor, got his hands on the Trident of Atlan, and taken his place on the throne of Atlantis?
-While he and the water-manipulating Mera were seemingly in a good place by the end of the first movie, Hollywood convention and the needs of storytelling dictate it probably won’t be plain sailing this time out.
+While he and the water-manipulating Mera were seemingly in a good place by the end of the first movie – and now reportedly have a kid – Hollywood convention and the needs of storytelling dictate it won’t be plain sailing this time out.

-Indeed, past form suggests Orm won’t make life easy for his half-brother – though an Instagram post from Wilson early in production may have muddied the waters slightly, with its cryptic #brothersdontshakehandsbrothersgottahug hashtag?
-Will a familial reconciliation be on the cards?
-Going back to Warner's official Aquaman and the Lost Kingdom synopsis, could Orm be the "unlikely ally" Aquaman "must forge an easy alliance with" in order "to protect Atlantis, and the world, from irreversible devastation?”
+Past form suggests Orm won’t make life easy for his half-brother – though an Instagram post from Patrick Wilson early in production may have muddied the waters slightly, with its cryptic #brothersdontshakehandsbrothersgottahug hashtag?

-As for the identity of the mysterious 'Lost Kingdom' of the Aquaman 2 title, that's yet to be confirmed via official channels, but an on-set photo posted by Wan in June 2021 may have offered up a big clue:
+As for the identity of the mysterious 'Lost Kingdom' of the Aquaman 2 title, that's yet to be confirmed via official channels, but this on-set photo posted by Wan in June 2022 may have offered up a big clue:

 The ‘Necrus’ mentioned on the clapperboard is big news in DC comics.
 Also known as the Black City, this domed underwater city has no fixed location, only appears for brief moments in time, and is ruled by Mongo, a self-confessed hater of surface-dwellers.
-He’d be a prime candidate to be the movie's principal antagonist, so could this be the unconfirmed role Pilou Asbæk is playing?
+He’d be a prime candidate to be the movie's principal underwater antagonist, so it's easy to see why many are speculating that this is Pilou Asbæk's as-yet-unconfirmed role.

-Even if Mongo is the lead villain, David Kane – aka Black Manta – seems primed for a bigger role in Aquaman 2.
+Even if Mongo is the lead aquatic villain, David Kane – aka Black Manta – is primed for a bigger role in the Aquaman 2 story.

 “Now, we have a character who’s more mature, who has more time to breathe,” star Yahya Abdul-Mateen II told Variety.
 “And we get to understand him and some of his values and some of his motives.
 Hopefully in Aquaman 2, we can present a more well-rounded version of David Kane.